-The Demographic Allocation provides funding based on social and economic indicators that are associated with students having a higher risk of academic difficulty.
+The Demographic Allocation provides funding based on social and economic indicators that are associated with students facing barriers to success.
 This allocation supports school boards in offering a wide range of programs tailored to the local needs of their students.
 Examples of programs include provision of nutrition programs, homework clubs, reading recovery, and withdrawal for individualized support.
 School boards have considerable latitude in determining the type of program and support that they provide with this funding.

-Funding for the Demographic Allocation provides a greater share of funding to school boards with the largest number of students at risk because of social and economic factors.
+Funding for the Demographic Allocation provides a greater share of funding to school boards with the largest number of students facing barriers because of social and economic factors.